Luvandale/leetcodeSQL_practice/README.md

 # leetcodeSQL_practice
 SQL leetcode interview prep

-This is my solution to leetcode practice questions
+These are my solutions to LeetCode practice questions